IceWizard7/terminal-widgets/docs/widget_guide.md

 draw_widget(widget, ui_state, base_config)
 ```

-which will initialize the widget title and make it loadable, highlightable, etc.
+which will initialize the widget title and make it loadable and highlightable.

 #### 3.2.3 Add widget content